open/close all folders

 Tropes associated with the Black Company during the Glittering Stone arc

-Asexuality: While he has impulses occasionally in her Annals, he quickly stifles them.
+- Asexuality: While he has impulses occasionally in his Annals, he quickly stifles them.
 By the time of Soldiers Live, Croaker comments that he seems completely non-sexual.
-Possibly averted - when Suvrin informs her of Swan's death, she seems so emotional the Annalist wonders if they did not sneak away with each other once or twice.
+However, when Suvrin informs her of Swan's death, she seems so emotional the Annalist wonders if they did not sneak away with each other once or twice.

 The Nyueng Bao

 Tropes associated with the Nyueng BaoA secretive and insular people, the Nyueng Bao make their homes in the swampy delta of the river flowing west of Taglios.
 Once per generation, fully a third of their people will perform a years-long pilgrimage to the Shadowlands for purposes unknown.
 When hostilities erupted between the Shadowmasters and the Black Company the wandering clan found itself trapped in Dejagore, where it was caught between the factions of the war.
 Though seemingly an off-shoot of the Taglian culture, it is clear that there is much more to them than is immediately obvious.
 They are actually the descendants of one of the Free Companies of Khatovar, and have forgotten their original purpose to an even greater degree than the Black Company.
 During the time of the final books, possibly the only person left alive who still remembers this is Uncle Doj.